Delicious with or without rice. We will have this again!

 This is our favorite comfort food dinner.
 I have been making it for years according to the recipe except for bumping up all the ingredient quantities to account for a 1.25 pound package of turkey.
 Great leftover for lunch the next day.

-> I don't brown the turkey like it says.
+This recipe is good due to the "cooking light" aspect with the turkey, but it is a bit bland as is.
+My changes: > I double the garlic, and also add stewed diced tomatoes, 1 tbsp of cumin, 1 tbsp chili powder, 1/2 tsp of cinnamon, 1/2 tsp cayenne, 2 tbsp capers, and 2 tbsp agave nectar. > I don't brown the turkey like it says.
 Instead simmer the garlic and spices in the oil for a bit before mixing and simmering everything for the suggested time - the turkey too easily becomes too dry and flavorless otherwise.

 The basic recipe is very good, but it needs help to be more authentic.
 I used half capers and half olives, used golden raisins and added 2 Tbsp. chopped dates.
 I also added 1/2 tsp cumin, 1/2 tsp coriander and 1/2 tsp crushed red pepper.
 Served with a cucumber, tomato and red onion salad with a Moroccan dressing from CL.

 Quick, easy and extremely good.
 We make this dish frequently.

 Very good dish.
 I make this about once a month.
 My boyfriend and I love this recipe.
 Its very flavorful and easy.
 I use ground turkey instead of beef.
 A great, easy high flavor dish!